apigee/maven-jenkins-ci-demo/docs/usage.md

     (master): git checkout -b feature/1
     ```

-2. Make a change anywhere in source code, e.g. README.md
+2. Open any file, e.g. README.md, and make a change

 3. Deploy and test your changes